 - Parking Lot(s)

-- Call Room (is the circulation pathway from the call room to all field of play areas accessible via a smooth path (i.e., no grass)
+- Call Room (is the circulation pathway from the call room to all field of play areas accessible via a smooth path (i.e., no grass or stairs).

-- Field of play
+- Field of play (can a wheelchair athlete access the field of play without steps or rails)

 - Throws circles

-- Seated Throws requires rails or a portable platform for chair tie downs (see "Equipment" below)
+- Seated Throws requires rails or a portable platform for chair tie-downs (see "Equipment" below)

 - Washrooms

-- Awards area
+- Awards area including podium

 - Stands/Spectator area

 - Coaches' area

 - Warm Up Area

 - Athletes that use a wheelchair require a safe area for warm up.
-The most optimal being the track itself but it could also be a parking lot, pedestrian walkway, or a dedicated area for warm up on rollers.
+The most optimal being the track itself but it could also be a parking lot blocked off, pedestrian walkway, or a dedicated area for warm up on rollers.
 Be sure to include this information in your Meet Technical Package.